srich36/TodayILearned/til_docs/Databases/General.md

   - Elasticsearch uses document sharding, as does Rockset, but it is less common
 - Traditional sharding shards by term -> each document corresponding to a term will live on a single node (optimizing for throughput)
 - *Correlated Subquery* - Where data in a subquery references a value from an outer scope
+- `JDBC` - Java Database Connectivity: a java API that allows you to connect to a database, issue commands, etc.
+  - Handles Java applications connecting to a database
+  - Flow is: Application code -> JDBC -> Database specific JDBC drivers -> Databases
+    - You need a JDBC driver for a given database for a Java program to interact with it
+- Postgres is not threaded, it just spawns new processes

 ## Sharding